iriauli/github-user-manager/README.md

 Final project for Tbilisi School of Communication.

 ## Usage
-If you want to give full access to every app functional, create your personal access token [here](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api#authentication) and paste it insted of MY_TOKEN in src/api/fetch.js and src/page/UserInfo/index.js directories.
+Unauthenticated clients can make 60 requests per hour.
+To get more requests per hour, you'll need to authenticate.
+Create your personal access token [here](https://docs.github.com/en/rest/guides/getting-started-with-the-rest-api#authentication) and paste it insted of MY_TOKEN in src/api/fetch.js and src/page/UserInfo/index.js directories.

 ## Interface